OGC Op. No. 10-12-08

-A captive insurer may be owned by an entity that is not licensed as an insurer provided that the parent/owner of the captive insurer maintains a net worth in excess of one hundred million dollars, pursuant to New York Insurance Law
+A captive insurer may be owned by an entity that is not licensed as an insurer provided that the parent/owner of the captive insurer maintains a net worth in excess of one hundred million dollars, pursuant to New York Insurance Law § 7002 (McKinney 2009).

 The inquiry was general in nature and without specific facts.

 Insurance Law Article 70 sets forth the provisions for forming and operating a captive insurer.
 Insurance Law § 7002 is relevant to this inquiry, and reads in pertinent part as follows:

 (c) “Captive insurance company” means any pure captive insurance company . . . licensed to do a captive insurance business under the provisions of this article.